 You could, of course, use pork shoulder, but also consider pork belly.
 Pork belly works exceptionally well in this recipe.

-However, in this braised pork recipe, the meat is not cooked to the point where it will shred.
+However, in this recipe, the meat is not cooked to the point where it will shred.
 It will still be moist and succulent but it should not break apart when pushed with a fork.

 The Magic Of Fusion Food!